Table of Contents

-We developed this all encompassing guide in hopes of making sure you have all the information you need to build a long lasting effect on your organization’s developmental needs.
-So, if you are implementing your first 360 degree assessment or just need some reminders, we hope this will help you in your journey.
+We developed this 360-feedback guide in hopes of making sure you have all the information you need to build a long lasting effect on your organization’s developmental needs.
+So, if you are implementing your first 360-degree assessment or just need some reminders, we hope this will help you in your journey.

 360 was named such because traditionally there were always 4 perspectives of data obtained: self, manager, peers, and direct reports.
 However, today there can be more or less rater groups used, and even those that go beyond the boundaries of the organization (i.e., customers).